WHAT IS FULL COVERAGE CAR INSURANCE?

-Property damage helps pay for the associated costs that stem from having to repair or replace property that results from a car accident.
+Property damage helps pay to repair or replace property that the insured driver damaged in an accident.
 This can include damage to other vehicles, property, utility poles, fences, and more.
 Additionally, this type of coverage also aids the insured driver with a legal defense if the accident results in a lawsuit.